-I will tell any investors, whether they’re my parents or friends at a cocktail party, that in this virtually zero interest-rate environment, they need to use options to create extra yield in their portfolio.
+I will tell any investors, whether they’re my parents or friends at a cocktail party, that they need to use options to create extra yield in their portfolio.

 A Buy-Write—also called a Covered Call—is a strategy in which the trader holds a long position in a stock and sells a call option on the same stock in an attempt to generate income.
 For example, if I own 100 shares of Coca-Cola (KO), I could sell one call against my stock position.
 When I sell that call, I receive compensation because I’m giving up potential upside on my stock position.